elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/symbol-type.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> To get a symbol description to show the description only, we should use the description property.
+  <div><strong>Interview Response:</strong> To get and show a symbol description, we should use the description property and dot notation to access the value.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />